The Registrar's Office is in the processing of updating the course delivery modes

 keep this in mind when making your travel arrangements.

-In Forsyth County, contact tracing will be led by the County Health Department with
+In Forsyth County, contact tracing is led by the County Health Department with assistance

-assistance from UNCSA.
-Forsyth County has hired and trained additional contact tracers
+from UNCSA.
+Forsyth County has hired and trained additional contact tracers to respond

 We expect everyone to uphold our community health standards, whether they are on- or off-campus.
 Failure to comply with our community health